hidglobal/digitalpersona-access-management-services/docs/wsms.md

   </tr>
   <tr>
   <td valign="top">userNameType</td>
   <td valign="top">The format of the user name provided in the userName parameter.
-See

-<mark style="color:Red;">“User class” on page 65  </mark>
-for a detailed description of user name formats.
+See the table [here](user-name-formats) for a detailed description of user name formats.
     </td>
   </tr>
   <tr>